chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 ## 1. Test raw internal representations

-As noted above, can we use internal representations for some task that proves they've incorporated suitable knowledge from their experience?
+As noted above: can we use internal representations for some task that proves they've incorporated suitable knowledge from their experience?
 The trick here is coming up with meaningful tasks that could test for things like the following:
 - causal reasoning
 - counterfactual reasoning
 - interventions